 Reason for Discharge/Disenrollment in the Past Year: Considered a "Drop Out"?
-Transferred Team Survey Item #12 Final "Drop Out" Count Unable to locate client YES Incarcerated YES (exclude if person is since re-enrolled to team) Discharged as a result of not receiving authorization from managed care organization YES.
-Exception is up to one client may be excluded as a "drop out" if there is convincing evidence that the team put forth significant effort to appeal the authorization denial.
+Transferred Team Survey Final "Drop Out" Unable to locate client YES Item #12 Count Incarcerated YES (exclude if person is since re-enrolled to team) Discharged as a result of not YES.
+Exception is up to one client may be excluded as a receiving authorization from "drop out" if there is convincing evidence that the team put managed care organization forth significant effort to appeal the authorization denial.
 Transferred to a more YES.
-Exception is if there is convincing evidence that the restrictive service setting (e.g., client had significant medical needs and/or safety concerns hospital, nursing home, that went beyond the team's reasonable ability to address. residential treatment center} Refused services and/or requested discharge YES Moved out of service area YES.
-Exception is if the team had knowledge of the move and assisted with the service transfer.
+Exception is if there is convincing evidence that the restrictive service setting (e.g., client had significant medical needs and/or safety concerns hospital, nursing home, that went beyond the team's reasonable ability to address. residential treatment center) Refused services and/or YES requested discharge Moved out of service area YES.
+Exception is if the team had knowledge of the move and ivioved out of service drea assisted with the service transfer.
 Other (specify): Transitioned to less intensive services/graduated NO n/a n/a Deceased NO n/a n/a